 The Clean Water Act also imposes restrictions and strict controls regarding the discharge of pollutants into navigable waters.
-Our facilities contract with third parties for wastewater disposal, discharge to local Publicly Owned Treatment Works, or discharge under the terms of a National Pollutant Discharge Elimination System permit for wastewater and stormwater.
+Our facilities contract with third parties for wastewater disposal, discharge to local Publicly Owned Treatment Works, or discharge to identify receiving waters under the terms of a National Pollutant Discharge Elimination System permit for wastewater, stormwater or both.
 In the event regulatory requirements change, or interpretations of current requirements change, and our facilities are required to undertake different wastewater management arrangements, we could incur substantial additional costs.
 The Clean Water Act imposes substantial potential liability for the violation of permits or permitting requirements and for the costs of removal, remediation, and damages resulting from such discharges.
 In addition, some states maintain groundwater protection programs that require permits for discharges or operations that may impact groundwater conditions.